 These important lifelong skills help children make well-considered decisions rather than acting out of habit or peer pressure.

 Children say they enjoy ethics class as it is a space to:

 - hear and consider the opinions of others

-We also hear children say that ethics classes helps with their self confidence, friendship building, and the ability to imagine how other people feel in certain situations.
-Children regularly say the skills they develop in ethics help them to problem solve in their everyday lives.
+We also hear children say that ethics classes helps with self confidence, friendship building and the ability to imagine how other people feel in different situations.
+Children regularly say the skills they develop in ethics help them to problem-solve in their everyday lives.